 - In addition, as small children grow, they should be taught about the importance of modesty and privacy.

-Generally speaking, between the ages of six and 10, parents should begin having lengthier discussions with their kids about sex.
+Generally speaking, between the ages of six and ten, parents should begin having lengthier discussions with their kids about sex.
 There are many reasons for this.

-- The age of six marks a beginning in major social shifts as children spend more time around their peers at school.
-It is in these peer settings that children begin to gravitate towards same-sex friendships and develop an interest in gender differences.
+- The age of six marks the beginning of major social shifts as children spend more time around their peers at school.
+It is in these peer settings that children begin to gravitate toward same-sex friendships and develop an interest in gender differences.
 Schools and other peer groups are also where children most commonly hear misinformation about sex.
+There’s also a risk of exposure to pornography.
 Children as young as six are coming home from the playground talking about having boyfriends and giving “blow jobs.”